Rep. Josh Gottheimer Purchases Shares of Tesla, Inc. (NASDAQ:TSLA)

 Insiders Place Their Bets

-In other news, Director Kathleen Wilson-Thompson sold 100,000 shares of the business’s stock in a transaction dated Monday, November 11th.
-The stock was sold at an average price of $346.02, for a total value of $34,602,000.00.
-Following the sale, the director now directly owns 5,400 shares in the company, valued at $1,868,508.
-The trade was a 94.88 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CFO Vaibhav Taneja sold 7,000 shares of the stock in a transaction dated Monday, December 2nd.
-The stock was sold at an average price of $354.43, for a total value of $2,481,010.00.
-Following the transaction, the chief financial officer now owns 105,032 shares of the company’s stock, valued at approximately $37,226,491.76.
-The trade was a 6.25 % decrease in their ownership of the stock.
+In related news, Director Robyn M. Denholm sold 112,390 shares of Tesla stock in a transaction dated Friday, November 15th.
+The stock was sold at an average price of $314.44, for a total value of $35,339,911.60.
+Following the completion of the transaction, the director now directly owns 85,000 shares in the company, valued at approximately $26,727,400.
+This trade represents a 56.94 % decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CFO Vaibhav Taneja sold 8,000 shares of the company’s stock in a transaction that occurred on Monday, September 23rd.
+The shares were sold at an average price of $250.00, for a total value of $2,000,000.00.
+Following the sale, the chief financial officer now owns 105,032 shares in the company, valued at $26,258,000.
+The trade was a 7.08 % decrease in their position.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 520,280 shares of company stock worth $170,418,640.
-Corporate insiders own 20.70% of the company’s stock.
+Insiders have sold 520,280 shares of company stock worth $170,418,640 in the last three months.
+20.70% of the stock is owned by insiders.

 About Representative Gottheimer